j-/health-state-registry/README.md

 [![master branch build status][build-icon]][build-link]

 Maintain a collection of systems and their health.
-Data persistence
+Data persistence is available via configurable adapters.
+This module can, in theory, be run on both the server and client simultaneously.

 ## Usage